 - Students will develop conceptual understanding and procedural proficiency regarding the introductory ideas of measuring rates of change, computing derivatives, and computing integrals. - Students will develop the ability to describe their thinking using appropriate and precise mathematical language. - Students will be able to use the ideas, concepts, formulas, and techniques learned in this course to skillfully solve a large variety of problems.
-Some of these will be position-velocity-acceleration problems, related rates problems, optimization problems, integration problems, and graphing problems which make use of the first and second derivatives. - Students will by the end of the course be able to explain geometric, algebraic, graphical, and real-life interpretations of the derivative and integral. - Real Life Relevance: Mathematical techniques learnt in this class have applications to many real-life problems in the social and natural sciences.
+Some of these will be position-velocity-acceleration problems, related rates problems, optimization problems, integration problems, and graphing problems which make use of the first and second derivatives. - Students will by the end of the course be able to explain geometric, algebraic, graphical, and real-life interpretations of the derivative and integral. - Students will develop knowledge on how mathematical functions and their analysis using Calculus I techniques can be used to study diversity, equity, and inclusions in various real-life situations. - Real Life Relevance: Mathematical techniques learnt in this class have applications to many real-life problems in the social and natural sciences.